-Calling ADHD a disorder is no more shaming than telling someone that they have diabetes or they have Celiac Disease, like I do.
+Calling ADHD a disorder is no more shaming than telling someone that they have Celiac Disease, like I do.

-The only difference here is one due to a problem with my immune system and the other a problem with the wiring of my brain.
+The only difference is that one is due to a problem with my immune system and the other is a problem with the wiring of my brain.

 “I have good qualities but they are all in spite of my ADHD.”